 Non-discrimination: Acts of discrimination are serious violations of Human Rights that remain anchored in all regions of the world in which L'Oréal is present.
 Discrimination related to gender, sexual orientation and gender identity, disabilities, family situation, age, political and philosophical opinions, religious beliefs, union activities, or related to ethnic, social, cultural or national origins or pregnancy are prohibited.
-L'Oréal bans pregnancy testing when employees are hired within the Group, and requires its Suppliers to comply with this standard.
+L'Oréal prohibits the use of pregnancy testing when employees are hired within the Group and requires its Suppliers to comply with this rule.